 (1) Tell life stories about you, your family, and interesting people you meet.

 When I lived here in Philadelphia fifteen years ago, our building had an elderly doorman who helped make the building a special place.
 I could listen to his stories for hours.
 He’d been in the Army in World War II and Korea.
 He was in an all-black unit (his term) and the wartime Mediterranean was not exactly a seaside resort.
 He remembers horse-drawn carriages driving up Walnut Street (now we have the less picturesque, but much more comfortable, #42 bus).

 When I moved back a few years ago, he was still there.
 I often thought he’d be a good subject for a book.
-But I didn’t know how.
+But I didn’t know how to get started.

 Dennis Becker has identified the main problems with writing life histories: they tend to be boring collections of facts, just like all stories.

 The truth is —

 … you can write life histories of your business, building, city or pet

 … you can get paid for helping others develop and publish their life histories.

 Dennis explains the process in simple steps that are easy to follow.

 Writing a history helps you leave a legacy.
 My own grandparents were gone before I learned to talk so I never knew their stories.
 If you still have senior family members, you’ve got a time-sensitive window.
 You’ve also got an opportunity to teach others how to do this.